Rinku Rajguru: Career

 In 2016, she made her debut with Nagraj Manjule's Sairat and won a National Film Award - Special Jury Award / Special Mention (Feature Film) at the 63rd National Film Awards for her performance.
+At 53rd Maharashtra State Film Awards Rinku Won Best Child Artist Award.
+She also won two Filmfare Awards Marathi in category of Best Female Debut and Best Actress at Filmfare Awards Marathi 2017.